 Things to Do for Dogs After Your Dog-Friendly Go Boat London Experience

-If your human fancies something to eat after your buzzing boating adventure, Belinha has sniffed out the dog-friendly options in Merchant Square for you…
+If your human fancies something to eat after your buzzing boating adventure, Belinha has sniffed out the dog-friendly options in and around Merchant Square for you…

 Dogs are welcomed at Lockhouse London but in the front bar only and outside.